-Many hundreds of scientists from around the world, drawn from a wide variety of academic disciplines, based in many different countries, have collaborated for decades on the extremely detailed overall assessments for climate science.
-Published papers on these subjects in peer-reviewed journals easily number in the thousands.
+Many hundreds of scientists from around the world, drawn from a wide variety of academic disciplines, and based in many different countries, have collaborated for decades on the extremely detailed overall assessments for climate science.
+Published papers on these subjects in peer-reviewed journals easily number in the thousands, perhaps even in the tens of thousands.
 The analytical methods they employ in this area are drawn from the shared, common stock of knowledge inherited from their predecessors over the past few centuries; the methods used by climate scientists are in every respect similar or identical to those used in every other contemporary scientific venture of discovery in physics and chemistry.

 The multi-disciplinary character of the climate science field is one of the attributes that protects it well from major interpretive error.
 For example, thermodynamics is one of the oldest core areas of modern science; it overlaps the fields of both physics and chemistry, and it is also an indispensable element in many modern technologies, including engines.
-Thermodynamic equations are used by climate scientists in their coupled general circulation models, and it would be easy for thermodynamics specialists who work in subfields other than climate studies to tell if the uses of those equations in these models were either inadequate or erroneous.
+Thermodynamic equations are used by climate scientists in their coupled general circulation models, and it would be easy for the thermodynamics specialists who work in subfields other than climate studies to tell if the uses of those equations in these models are either inadequate or erroneous.
+There is no plausible suggestion that they are.

 Yet many people - most of whom can claim little or no familiarity with the subjectmatter of those sciences - call into question the results and predictions of climate science.
-Non-technical "sceptical" attitudes include the view that human actions cannot possibly be a decisive influence on the planet's climate as well as a questioning of scientists' motives.
-The awkward difficulty resulting therefrom is that, if the methods employed by climate scientists are erroneous or impure, then so are in equal measure the findings of all of their colleagues in related fields, including those that underpin all of the technologies and medical aids that these same doubters utilize and appreciate.
+Non-technical "sceptical" attitudes include the view that human actions cannot possibly be a decisive influence on the planet's climate, as well as a questioning of scientists' motives.
+The awkward difficulty resulting therefrom is that, if the methods employed by climate scientists are erroneous or impure, then so are in equal measure the findings of all of their colleagues in related fields, including those that underpin all of the technologies and medical devices that these same doubters utilize and appreciate.
+The fact that these and other devices usually work as intended, confirming daily the truth of the scientific methods that make them possible, is something all of us experience every day of our lives.

 A scenario about the future which is probabilistic in nature, as all risk scenarios are, tells one that something harmful might occur later on unless steps are taken right away to head it off.
 It is not unreasonable, when faced with such a prediction, to ask whether one might wait for more certainty before acting.
 Whether or not this would be a prudent thing to do depends on the nature of the risk, however.
-Applying the "wait-and see" approach in the case of the climate system may be dangerous: For in delaying actions needed to reduce the risk one might arrive at a point in time when the harmful events cannot be avoided no matter what one does then.
+Applying the "wait-and see" approach in the case of the climate system may be dangerous: For in delaying too long actions needed to reduce the risk one might arrive at a point in time when the harmful events cannot be avoided no matter what one does then.